 Subways and Transportation

 Elmhurst has the most subway options in Queens outside of Long Island City.
-Subways include the 7 train that runs local above Roosevelt Avenue, the express E and F at Broadway/74th Street, and the R, V trains that run local down Broadway and out along Queens Boulevard.
+Subways include the 7 train that runs locally above Roosevelt Avenue, the express E and F at Broadway/74th Street, and the R, V trains that run local down Broadway and out along Queens Boulevard.

 It takes about 30 to 40 minutes to reach Midtown Manhattan.